pektin/jam/docs/jam/arrays.rst

 it may not.

-Array values may be created either by defining separate elements individually, or by defining one element over a range of indecies.
+Array values may be created either by defining separate elements individually, or by defining one element over a range of indices.
 Mixing both is also valid.

 Types
 =====